antimof/UxPlay/README.txt

 NVIDIA GPU), and "**x**" for X11 support, although these may already be installed; "**vaapi**" is needed for hardware-accelerated h264 video decoding by Intel or AMD graphics (but not for use with NVIDIA using proprietary drivers).
-Also install "**tools**" to get the utility gst-inspect-1.0 for examining the GStreamer installation.
 If sound is not working, "**alsa**"","**pulseaudio**", or "**pipewire**" plugins may need to be installed, depending on how your audio is set up.

+-   Also install "**gstreamer1.0-tools**" to get the utility gst-inspect-1.0 for examining the GStreamer installation.

 ### Installing plugins (Non-Debian-based Linux or \*BSD)

--   **Red Hat, or clones like CentOS (now continued as Rocky Linux or Alma Linux):** (sudo dnf install, or sudo yum install) The required GStreamer packages are: gstreamer1-devel gstreamer1-plugins-base-devel gstreamer1-libav gstreamer1-plugins-bad-free (+ gstreamer1-vaapi for intel graphics);
-    you may need to get some of them (in particular gstreamer1-libav) from [rpmfusion.org](https://rpmfusion.org) (which provides packages
-    including plugins that RedHat does not ship for license reasons).
-    *\[In recent **Fedora**, the libav plugin package is renamed to "gstreamer1-plugin-libav", which now needs the RPM Fusion package ffmpeg-libs for the patent-encumbered code which RedHat does not
-    provide: check with "`rpm -qi ffmpeg-libs`" that it lists "Packager" as RPM Fusion; if this is not installed, uxplay will fail to start, with error: **no element "avdec_aac"** \]*.
+-   **Red Hat, or clones like CentOS (now continued as Rocky Linux or Alma Linux):** (sudo dnf install, or sudo yum install) gstreamer1-libav gstreamer1-plugins-bad-free (+ gstreamer1-vaapi for intel graphics). *You may need to get some of them (in particular gstreamer1-libav) from [rpmfusion.org](https://rpmfusion.org) (which provides packages including plugins that RedHat does not ship for license reasons). \[In recent **Fedora**, the libav plugin package is renamed to "gstreamer1-plugin-libav", which now needs the RPM Fusion package ffmpeg-libs for the patent-encumbered code which RedHat does not provide: check with "`rpm -qi ffmpeg-libs`" that it lists "Packager" as RPM Fusion; if this is not installed, uxplay will fail to start, with error: **no element "avdec_aac"** \]*.

--   **OpenSUSE:** (sudo zypper install) The required GStreamer packages
-    are: gstreamer-devel gstreamer-plugins-base-devel
-    gstreamer-plugins-libav gstreamer-plugins-bad (+
-    gstreamer-plugins-vaapi for Intel graphics); in some cases, you may need to use gstreamer or libav\* packages for OpenSUSE from [Packman](https://ftp.gwdg.de/pub/linux/misc/packman/suse/)
-    "Essentials" (which provides packages including plugins that OpenSUSE does not ship for license reasons).
+-   **OpenSUSE:** (sudo zypper install) gstreamer-plugins-libav gstreamer-plugins-bad (+ gstreamer-plugins-vaapi for Intel graphics). *In some cases, you may need to use gstreamer or libav\* packages for OpenSUSE from [Packman](https://ftp.gwdg.de/pub/linux/misc/packman/suse/) "Essentials" (which provides packages including plugins that OpenSUSE does not ship for license reasons; recommendation: after adding the Packman repository, use the option in YaST Software management to switch all system packages for multimedia to Packman).*

 -   **Arch Linux** (sudo pacman -Syu) gst-plugins-good gst-plugins-bad gst-libav (+ gstreamer-vaapi for Intel graphics).